jean-pierreBoth/kmerutils/README.md

 * Simple representation of Kmers with compressed representation on 2 or 4 bits stored in u32 or u64 for simplicity and efficacity.

-* Basic Kmer counting tools with Bloom and Cuckoo filters
+* Basic Kmer counting tools with Bloom and Cuckoo filters.

 * Sketching of sequences with up to date sensitive hashing see *module sketching*.